-Below are a few suggestions for places to use your benefits debit card.
-Keep in mind that not all retailers will accept an FSA debit card.
-You may have to pay by another method and submit a claim for reimbursement.
+Below are some typical locations for using your benefits debit card.
+Keep in mind that not all retailers accept FSA debit cards.
+You may have to pay by another method and then submit receipts to your plan administrator for reimbursement.

-Most pharmacies, like CVS, Walgreens or your grocery store pharmacy, accept debit card payments.
-You can purchase prescriptions, first aid items, orthopedic shoe inserts, reading glasses, and many over-the-counter (OTC) healthcare items.
+Most pharmacies, like CVS, Walgreens, RiteAid, Walmart, Costco, or your grocery store pharmacy, accept debit card payments.
+You can purchase prescriptions, first aid supplies, orthopedic shoe inserts, reading glasses, and many over-the-counter (OTC) healthcare items.

-When you shop online, try searching for “FSA” or “HSA”.
-Many retailers have labeled their items, making it easier for you to find what you want or need.
+When shopping online, search for “FSA” or “HSA.”
+Many retailers label eligible items, making it easier to find what you need.

-Check with your doctor, dentist, optometrist, or other physician to see if you can use your FSA debit card to pay for co-pays, deductibles, and approved treatments.
+Check with your doctor, dentist, optometrist, or other healthcare provider to see if you can use your FSA/HSA debit card to pay for co-pays, deductibles, and approved treatments.

-Places that sell prescription eyewear may take an FSA debit card as payment.
+Places that sell prescription eyewear usually accept FSA/HSA debit cards for payment.

-You can use your FSA dollars to cover a wide range of items and services.
+You can use your FSA/HSA dollars to cover various items and services.
 Here’s a list of 10 everyday expenses that are FSA- and HSA-eligible.